haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 ## Chain of custody

-Preserving the *integrity* of the evidence (preventing alteration or deletion) is prioritized. <br />
+Preserving the integrity of the evidence (preventing alteration or deletion) is prioritized.

 **Chain of custody** is used to track evidence by documenting each person and organization who handles it, the date/time it was collected or transferred, and the purpose of the transfer.
-[4] <br />
+[4]

 Example [chain of custody form](https://www.oreilly.com/library/view/implementing-digital-forensic/9780128045015/XHTML/B9780128044544150142/B9780128044544150142.xhtml):<br />